Alex Kay-Jelski

 Alex Kay-Jelski is a British sports journalist, currently the BBC Director of Sport.
 He was previously the sports editor of The Times and the Daily Mail newspapers, and the editor-in-chief of The Athletic.

 Early life and education

 Kay-Jelski was educated at University College School in London.
 In 2007, he took an MA in French and Spanish from Edinburgh.

 Career

 Kay-Jelski began his career as a graduate trainee and sub-editor at the Daily Mail in 2007.
-He was promoted to deputy sports news editor in 2009, before being named the sports editor in 2015—the first openly homosexual man in such a role.
+He was promoted to deputy sports news editor in 2009, before being named the sports editor in 2015—the first openly gay man in such a role.
 He left the Mail less than a year later to become sports editor at The Times.

 Kay-Jelski was recruited in June 2019 to join the startup US sports website called The Athletic.
 He also had appearances on Sky Sports and TalkSport radio.

 In April 2024, Kay-Jelski was announced as the new BBC Director of Sport, replacing Barbara Slater.